Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an Amazon EventBridge rule to detect KMS API calls of DisableKey and ScheduleKeyDeletion.
 Create an AWS Lambda function to send an Amazon Simple Notification Service (Amazon SNS) message to the company.
 Add the Lambda function as the target of the EventBridge rule.
 - [ ] Create an Amazon Simple Notification Service (Amazon SNS) policy to detect KMS API calls of RevokeGrant and ScheduleKeyDeletion.
 Create an AWS Lambda function to generate the alarm and send the notification to the company.
 Add the Lambda function as the target of the SNS policy.

 ### A company accidentally deleted the private key for an Amazon Elastic Block Store (Amazon EBS)-backed Amazon EC2 instance.
 A security engineer needs to regain access to the instance.
 Which combination of steps will meet this requirement?
-(Choose two.)
+(Choose TWO)

 - [x] Stop the instance.
 Detach the root volume.
 Generate a new key pair.
 - [ ] Keep the instance running.
 Detach the root volume.
 Generate a new key pair.